vrona/FHE.Chess/docs/Project_Flow.md

 ## Overview

 An application that plays Chess against an AI opponent.
-The moves are encrypted then thanks to FHE, the AI infers on data that she cannot see.
+The moves are encrypted then thanks to FHE, the AI infers on data that it cannot see.

 ## Description

 Create a machine-learning-based version of a Chess player which can be executed in FHE, i.e., where the computer does not see the unencrypted moves.
-On the player (client) side, the board would be in clear; then, when she plays her move, she encrypts the new position and sends it to the server, which then runs the machine-learning model inference over encrypted data, to predict a new (encrypted) move to apply.
+On the player (client) side, the board would be in clear; then, when it plays its move, it encrypts the new position and sends it to the server, which then runs the machine-learning model inference over encrypted data, to predict a new (encrypted) move to apply.
 Finally, the player decrypts this move and apply it on the position, and reiterate the process until the game is over.

 ## Knowledge